 Whisky does not age within the bottle, it ages within the cask.
 For example, a 10-year-old Whisky has been 'casked' for 10 years and then bottled, unlike with Wine the year that it has been bottled won't make a difference to the taste.

 Every Whisky is casked for different amounts of time.
-T the more expensive whiskies would generally have been casked for a longer period of time and the time it's taken to mature would have then affected the price.
+The more expensive whiskies would generally have been casked for a longer period of time and the time it's taken to mature would have then affected the price.

 Traditionally there are 5 main countries around the World that produce Whisky, Scotland, Ireland, United States of America, Canada and Japan.
 Many others in recent years are joining the elite few and Whisky is now also made across Europe and every other continent.

 Scotch Whisky can be broken down into 6 regions, Lowlands, Speyside, Highlands, Campbeltown, Islay and Islands.
 Click here for more information regarding each of the Scotch Whisky regions.